aonez/GitHubCounter/README.md

 ### How to install:

-- Just download the [latest release](https://github.com/aonez/GitHubCounter/releases/latest) or go to the [Releases](https://github.com/aonez/GitHubCounter/releases) page and choose your prefered version.
+Just download the [latest release](https://github.com/aonez/GitHubCounter/releases/latest) or go to the [Releases](https://github.com/aonez/GitHubCounter/releases) page and choose your prefered version.

+### How it works?

+It just shows the downloads count near each release in GitHub.
+No toolbar elements, no bars, nothing else.

 ### Using Chrome?

-- Just use [chrome-github-release-downloads](https://github.com/addshore/chrome-github-release-downloads) from @addshore, as this one is based on it.
+Just use [chrome-github-release-downloads](https://github.com/addshore/chrome-github-release-downloads) from @addshore, as this one is based on it.

 ### It uses: